confluentinc/ksql/docs/operate-and-deploy/installation/server-config/avro-schema.md

 The following functionality is not supported:

 -   Message *keys* in Avro, Protobuf, or JSON formats are not supported.
-Message keys in ksqlDB are always interpreted as STRING format, which means ksqlDB ignores schemas that have been registered for message keys, and the key is read by using `StringDeserializer`.
+Message keys in ksqlDB are always interpreted as KAFKA format, which means ksqlDB ignores schemas that have been registered for message keys.

+While ksqlDB does not support loading the message key's schema from the {{ site.sr }}, you can provide the key column definition within the `CREATE TABLE` or `CREATE STREAM` statement.
+Where a `CREATE TABLE` or `CREATE STREAM` statement does not provide an explicit key columns an implicit `ROWKEY STRING` column will be added.

 Configure ksqlDB for Avro, Protobuf, and JSON
 =============================================